neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 The Ecosystem Foundation also has the power to enact token transfers between different accounts, just like the Ecosystem Assembly.
 However, since it is not an Assembly and therefore is not subject to a formal proposal vetting and approval process, such a transfer may be made very quickly.

-## Development Department
+## Development Focus Area
-As the owner of the Neon EVM program, the Development Assembly is the only component of the Development Department.
+As the owner of the Neon EVM program, the Development Assembly is the only component of the Development Focus Area.
 This Assembly is the group that deals with the technical aspects of the Neon EVM, and can stop the Neon EVM to prevent malicious transactions.
 In break-glass emergency scenarios, Emergency Engineers, appointed by the Development Assembly, may elect to stop the Neon EVM without the Assembly's approval.

 ### Development Assembly

 The Development Assembly is responsible for overseeing upgrades to the Neon EVM, identifying and proritizing relevant feature upgrades, appointing Emergency Engineers, as well as for preventing funds from being maliciously withdrawn from dApps on Neon.

 When upgrading the Neon EVM, Development Assembly cannot change the source code.
 Instead, it loads an approved precompiled version of the EVM.
 It can also add and remove precompiled Neon EVM versions from its approved version list.
-The Development Assembly also has the power to appoint Emergency Engineers that have the power to upgrade the EVM to an approved version without the Assembly's approval.
+The Development Assembly also appoints Emergency Engineers that have the power to upgrade the EVM to an approved version without the Assembly's approval.
+These Engineers can also stop and restart the Neon EVM in case of an emergency.

-To prevent malicious withdrawals, the Development Assembly can either stop the Neon EVM via emergency mode or move it to maintenance mode in order to prevent the transfers from going through.
-Maintenance mode is when the EVM finalizes transactions that have started, but declines any new transactions, whereas emergency mode is when all transactions are declined.

 #### Usage Scenarios
 The Development Assembly allows for proposals dealing with the following:
-* Approval of new EVM versions for any of the three modes (normal, maintenance, emergency).
+* Approval of new EVM versions.
 This allows the Assembly to later upgrade the EVM using these versions.
 * Upgrading the EVM for approved EVM versions.
-* Adding or removing Emergency Engineer multisig private keys, allowing them to upgrade the EVM (to already approved EVM versions) without the Assembly's approval.
+* Adding or removing Emergency Engineer multisig private keys, allowing them to upgrade the EVM (to already approved EVM versions) without the Assembly's approval, as well as to start or stop the EVM in an emergency.
 * Revoking upgrade authority from the “EVM Maintenance” smart contract.
 * Updating the “EVM Maintenance” smart contract.